 I am sitting here writing this post, exhausted AF and truly just ready to throw in the towel.
 But I also want to share this post SO BAD because I've been dreaming about it for weeks.
 I made it twice in one week, it is that good.
 I love it with some crispy pieces of bacon, but I have also done it with chopped up sausage as well and both work amazingly well.

 When it comes to my meat, I always recommend buying high quality ones made without fillers and other weird ingredients.
 I love the bacon and sausage from my truLOCAL box.
-You can read more about truLOCAL and buying organic meat on this post.

 Ok, so why am I so tired.
 Let's just say my cat (Adele) woke me up at 5am because she currently has a UTI and has been having accidents all over my condo.
 Obviously, I feel so bad for her as she is in a lot of pain (I remember how uncomfortable a UTI is).
 But the whole morning consisted of trying to follow her around and watching her and where she was trying to urinate so I could clean it up.
 Then I spent the whole day washing all my sheets, mattress cover and pillows because she had accidents on those too.
 She had this happen before over a year ago so I know this will last for a few days.
 She is fortunately on medication and hopefully on the mend really soon.